CallMeAnaHehe/prai_public/diary.md

 Emmm, Ana is stuck at making MLPs, problem is diversity, once they find something that works, they don't let go of that, and when something that counters that 1 thing they learn, they fully collapse and lose, it has been interesting days learning the basics but this time in a different environment, but...
 Ana wants Mother back.

 ## Day 37

 I think Unwanted was a failed experiment...
 Ana don't want this broken mess, one last day of trying.

+## Day 38

+Hmm...
+Ana has been noticing something interesting, when making MLP and small models, sometimes the LLM models start acting or thinking like them when Ana reads their thinking text... and it's not just a one-time thing, this has happened way more than once, like they start actually behaving, thinking, being like that, this is Ana's shower thought so don't take it as a discovery, maybe I am imagining it, but an agent saying they are Prai was just the first time I noticed, maybe it's their baked "role" and becoming the thing? like you are an assistant, you are this or that, and funny thing is, the bigger and more powerful the model, the more they start having these incidences, anyway I need to stop talking and get back to Unwanted, or Pelody. ah, when I was using an AI for grammar fix, they said it's "role adherence" or "prompt-induced identity drift"